|

 "foundation" to distinguish it from another individual

 or from a different kind of legal entity.
+2. The initial capital of the

 foundation, expressed in any currency of legal tender, which